 According to the Cat Fanciers Association, the ‘blue and white’ Maine Coon is included within the Bi-Color Colour Class (Including Vans).
 These Maine Coons may, or may not have white on their faces.
 They are also a combination of blue and white.
 It is imperative that they have white on the belly, and bib, and all four of their paws.

-The ‘blue-cream and white’ coloring falls under the ‘Parti-Color Color Class’.
+The ‘blue-cream and white’ coloring fall under the ‘Parti-Color Color Class’.
 Maine Coons included within this category have the coloring as defined for blue-cream, with or without white on their faces.
 It is important that they have white on their belly, bib, and all four paws.

 The following colorings are all part of the ‘Shaded/Smoke and White Color Class (Including Vans)’:

 The ‘Chinchilla Blue Silver and White’ category.
-Their color is as detailed for the ‘Chinchilla Blue Silver’, with or without white on their faces.
+Their color is as detailed as the ‘Chinchilla Blue Silver’, with or without white on their faces.
 It is important that they have a white belly, bib, and four paws with white on them.

 The ‘Shaded Blue-Silver and White’ color category is the same as the ‘Shaded Blue Silver’, but they may or may not have white on their face.
 They too must have a white belly and bib.
 All of their four paws must contain white.

 If you are after a ‘Shaded Blue-Cream and White’ Maine Coon, they are the same coloring as the shaded blue-cream, but they may or may not have white on their face.
-They too have white on all four paws, bib and belly.
+They too have white on all four paws, bib, and belly.

 The ‘blue smoke and white’ is the same as detailed for blue smoke, but may or may not have white on their face.
-They have white on all four paws, bib and belly.
+They have white on all four paws, bib, and belly.

 Finally, ‘blue-cream smoke and white’ cats are the same as ‘blue cream smoke’ cats, with or without white on the face.
-They have white on all four paws, bib and belly.
+They have white on all four paws, bib, and belly.